-So why is it that a crackdown results in a permanent change in behavior?
-We hypothesize that households feel forced to change their behavior in the short run, causing them to gain experience in the required activity.
-With time, the fear of sanctions dissipates, but habits have changed, and the new behavior sticks.
-For more than 200 days, we observe that households' daily decisions consistently result in a stable, higher rate of separation of waste than before the campaign.
+Why is it that a crackdown had a lasting effect on behavior?
+For no fewer than 200 days, we observe that households' daily decisions consistently result in a stable, higher rate of separation of waste than before the crackdown.
 This holds for a behavior that is known to be susceptible to habit formation.
-If conscious decision making is behind the new behavior, then we should expect continuing decay after the end of the crackdown rather than a leveling off of the decay, just like any other study into the effects of crackdowns (e.g. Banerjee et al. 2017).
-Households discount past experiences with law enforcement (Lochner 2007, see also Sah 1991) after all, and pay less attention to the threat of punishment as enforcement becomes less salient over time (Dur and Vollaard 2018).
+For this reason alone, it is likely that the new way in which households dealt with their waste became habitual.
+The primary alternative explanation for a persistent effect is a lasting deterrent effect from the four-week crackdown.
+In that scenario, the threat of punishment drives up the cost of not separating waste, leading households to separate their waste to a higher degree than before our treatment.
+If that were to be true, then we should expect to see a continuing decay in the treatment response after the end of the crackdown, just like any other study into the effects of crackdowns (e.g. Banerjee et al. 2017).
+A continuing decay is to be expected, because households discount past experiences with law enforcement (Lochner 2007, see also Sah 1991), and pay less attention to the threat of punishment as enforcement becomes less salient over time (Dur and Vollaard 2018).
+Instead, we find the decay to level off fairly soon, which suggests that something else explains the persistence in the response.

-Our survey provides additional support for this hypothesis.
-We find a significant decrease in households' intrinsic motivations to separate waste in response to the treatment, but this negative effect is short-lived.
+Corroborating evidence that deterrence only altered behavior in the short-run comes from our survey into households' motivations to separate waste.
+We find a decrease in intrinsic motivations to separate waste in response to the treatment, but this negative effect is only short-lived.
 In other words, the transactional motive for doing the right thing - separating waste because it pays off in terms of avoiding punishment - is only transitory.
 Intrinsic motivations for separating waste quickly recover to their original levels after the crackdown.
 This suggests that the deterrent effect of the crackdown fully dissipates within a fairly short time frame, in line with the findings of earlier studies into crackdowns.
 With the deterrent effect gone, arguably it is the new habit that sustains the stable, higher rate of separating waste.